SOTAbeams/WSPRliteConfig/doc/linux-serial.md

 wheel floppy audio cdrom video games usb users plugdev portage johnsmith
 ```

-The permissions are `rw-rw----`, which mean you need to be in the group that owns the USB device (in this case, `uucp` which is not listed as one of your groups) in order to use it.
+The permissions are `rw-rw----`, which mean you need to be in the group that owns the USB device (in this case `uucp`, on other distributions it may be `dialout` or something else) in order to use it.

 Assuming your username is johnsmith and the group that owns the USB device is uucp, run: